 - Companies are prioritizing flexibility, cost efficiency, and scalability

-- Modern job security is defined by the employability, sustained demand, and flexibility
+- Modern job security is established by employability, sustained demand, and flexibility.

 What exactly is full-time contingent work?

-Full-time contingent work is a modern employment model where professionals work full-time for an organization without any permanent employees on the payroll.
-These roles are usually structured via staffing partners or contractual agreements, while the daily work, responsibilities, and performance expectations remain similar to traditional full-time roles.
+Contingent work can be regarded as a modern employment model.
+In this, professionals work full-time for an organization as contractors rather than as permanent employees.
+These roles are often structured via staffing partnerships or contract-based agreements.
+However, the work, responsibilities, and expectations kind of remain similar to a full-time role.

 The key characteristics of full-time contingent work include the following: